joebritt/goofylitestrip/README.md

 loaded.

 # Power input is 90 - 120 Volts, so caution must be used!
-# The author takes no respnsibility for unsafe or foolish use of this circuit!
+# The author takes no responsibility for unsafe or foolish use of this circuit!
 # Be CAREFUL!

 # If you do not have experience working with high voltages, make sure you get someone experienced to help you.